Caring for you as we would for ourselves

 There are then two possible treatment options: surgery or conservative treatment.
 Conservative treatment involves resting the joint, physiotherapy, and taking painkillers.
 It is important to know that this kind of treatment is only effective in 50% of cases, which is why it is reserved for patients who do not move much and who do not wish to get back to physical activity quickly.
 In comparison, patients who undergo surgery regain better stability in the knee.

+Surgical treatment is often necessary for active people or athletes wishing to return to activity.
 Surgery can normally be performed in the weeks following the tear, as soon as the person can walk again without limping.
 In the case of serious injuries, sometimes surgery is performed as an emergency.
 In any case, rehabilitation should take place as soon as possible.

 The operation consists of reconstructing the ligament using another tendon* Part of the muscle in the shape of a cord that connects the muscle to the bone. (autotransplant or a tendon taken from a deceased donor).
+Surgery is often performed on an ambulatory basis, meaning that the patient can go home the same day.

 Progression and Possible Complications